 The following summary lists driving information for each major driving day of your itinerary.
 Times and distances are based on ideal conditions without stops.
 Plan to take longer to allow time to explore and enjoy some stops.
 While in New Zealand we offer 24 hour support – details on how to contact us at any time will be well documented.

-Kia Ora!
-Welcome to New Zealand.
+Welcome to the City of Sails.
 You arrive at the airport and are taken by transfer to your accommodation in the city centre.

 You will be picked up from your accommodation and drive to a marae (Maori meeting place), where you will experience the dances and songs of the Maori and take part in a hangi, a traditional Maori meal cooked in the ground.

 Today you have the option to visit Wai-O-Tapu Thermal Wonderland, which is famous for boiling mud pools, white sinter terraces, geysers and bubbling lakes.
 It is the most colourful of the thermal areas.
 The main attraction is the Lady Knox Geyser, which erupts up to 20m high every morning.
 Such a geyser is formed when overheated deep water penetrates into a groundwater reservoir, heats it up and brings it partly to boiling point.
 As a result, steam suddenly shoots up in meter-high water fountains.